Sovereignty · · 2 min read

-Our first date wasn’t even a date.
+Our first date wasn’t a date.

 The man I fucked that night wasn’t a stranger.

-My space had already marked him.
+My space had already claimed him.

-And my space had already marked me.
+And his space had already claimed me.

 The space between us was already collapsing.

-Years before we ever kissed —
+Years before we ever kissed,

 he walked into my space.